c-Theorem and improvement in non-compact conformal field theories: A free scalar with arbitrary improvement terms: two-point functions

 and from (\ref{c_fn}) Zamolodchikov's c-function becomes

 where we put $x=M|z_{12}|$.
 They satisfy the consistency conditions (\ref{con_aa}) and (\ref{con_bb}), but they are non-trivial functions of $x$.

 Unlike the case without the improvement term (i.e. $\beta=0$, Figure \ref{fig:No_improvement}), $F$ and $C$ are not constant even though the theory is supposed to be scale (or conformal) invariant and there should be no RG flow.
 In particular, note that while $C$ is monotonically decreasing, it becomes negative at larger $|z|$.
 See the left panel of Figure \ref{fig:massless}.
 Again, this is due to the IR divergence of the non-compact scalar.
-Also, if we tried to read the Virasoro central charge from the UV behavior of $C$ (or $F$), we would conclude it becomes infinite while, of course, the Virasoro central charge of a free real scalar is just $1$.
+Also, if we tried to read the Virasoro central charge from the UV behavior of $C$ (or $F$), we would conclude it becomes infinite while the Virasoro central charge of a free real scalar without improvement is just $1$.
+We cannot read the Virasoro central charge from $C$ or $F$ when the energy-momentum tensor is not traceless.